elanur321/Discrete-Diffusion/README.md

 # Discrete Diffusion
 ---
-- This project will attempt to implement the ideas from the *Simple and Effective Masked Diffusion Language Models* into the *Julia* with the final downstream goal of using for protein sequencing.
+This project will attempt to implement the ideas from the *Simple and Effective Masked Diffusion Language Models* into the Diffusions.jl package to create a diffusion transformer model capable of generating new antibody amino acid-sequences.
-## Project Components

-### Data Representation and Tokenisation
-- Tokenisers work by
-- Tokenisation methods used in the article are for One Billion Words and GPT2 tokeniser for OpenWebText.

-### Forward Masking Process

-### Reverse Unmasking Process

-#### SUBS - Substitution

-### Loss Function

-## Packages to Learn
+## Contents

-- Several packages and `Julia` concepts will be needed downstream
-	- `CUDA.jl`
-	- `flux.jl`
-	- `zygote.jl`
+`diffusion.jl` contains many of the functions important for the diffusion process; e.g. the forward masking and the reverse unmasking process functions. `loss.jl`, as expected, contains the loss function used for this model.
+Finally, `transformers.ipynb` is a jupyter notebook where a diffusion transformer has been created to train on some generated data and `Antibodies.ipynb` is a jupyter notebook in which we train the diffusion transformer for generating antibodies.